canonical-websites/tutorials.ubuntu.com/tutorials/server/maas-esxi-quickstart/maas-esxi-quickstart.md

 sudo packer build -var 'vmware_esxi_iso_path=~/maas-esxi/VMware-VMvisor-Installer-6.7.0-8169922.x86_64.iso' vmware-esxi.json
 ```

 Please note that you can watch the image creation process by opening a VNC session on `127.0.0.1:5947`.
-The successfull completion of the image creation with result in the following output:
+The successful completion of the image creation with result in the following output:

 ```bash
 Warnings for build 'qemu':